STORY IDEAS FOR SANTA CRUZ COUNTY

 Savor Strawberries – Watsonville is the “unofficial” strawberry capital of the nation.
 Local farms offer the opportunity to pick your own, and each August, visitors can join in the fun of the Monterey Bay Strawberry Festival.
 The free festival features an array of strawberry treats, art and crafts, music, pie eating contests, and a carnival.

 Made in Santa Cruz – A fourth-generation, family-run candy company is credited with bringing salt water taffy to the west coast.
-A create-your-own perfumery mixes signature scents.
+A world-class surfboard shaper crafts boards in his Pleasure Point studio.
 A local glass artist creates art for the table that is sold internationally to the style-conscious shopper.
 These and many more fascinating artisans comprise Santa Cruz County’s long list of residents creating products found nowhere else.

 Little-Known Wineries – The Santa Cruz Mountains were established as an acclaimed wine-producing region in the 1800s, but prohibition knocked it out of the running for while.
 Santa Cruz Mountain wineries have since re-emerged with award-winning wines and an independent spirit that is distinctively Santa Cruz.
 There are now nearly 50 family-owned wineries in the appellation.